Leaded light glass replacement.

 If your glass panel fits correctly, remove it, as it is now time to apply the silicone or glazing putty to the lead.

 This has been proven in my case as both my next door neighbour and I have restored our windows.
-He had his repaired professionally using putty and mine where done by myself using silicone.
-Most of his have re-cracked whereas none of mine have.
+He had his repaired professionally using putty and mine were done by myself using silicone.
+Most of his have re-cracked whereas none of mine has.

-Apply a thin bead of silicone or putty to the back edge of the lead first, making sure you apply a continuous bead.
+Apply a thin bead of silicone, lead sealent or putty to the back edge of the lead first, making sure you apply a continuous bead.
 You can apply the putty with the flat of the chisel, your filling knife/putty knife or knife blade.

 Take your glass pane and carefully refit it into place.